 George Twumasi is the CEO of African Broadcast Network (ABN) Holdings Ltd, which strives to create a viable television and multimedia content system for the African continent and diaspora focused on programming “Made by Africans for Africans,” and Executive Director of the African Public Broadcast Foundation.
 While at the Shorenstein Center, Twumasi will write a policy framework on the topic of “Social and Civic Empowerment through Entertainment: Tapping the Potential of Africa’s Emerging Digital Ecosystem.”

 Kyla Fullenwider served as the first Chief Innovation Officer of the U.S. Census Bureau.
 Previously, she was a White House Presidential Innovation Fellow.
 Fullenwider was a faculty member in the Products of Design department at the School of Visual Arts and in the joint MBA/MA program at Johns Hopkins and the Maryland Institute of Art where she taught social innovation and entrepreneurship.
 She is a cofounder of two companies and has a diverse portfolio of socially-engaged work spanning nearly two decades.
-While at the Shorenstein Center, Fullenwider will create a blueprint that can be leveraged by a broad range of organizations in service of arriving at the most complete and accurate census count in 2020.
+While at the Shorenstein Center, Fullenwider will lead a seminar on public interest entrepreneurship and write a paper and playbook on “How Cities Can Save the Census: A Local Framework for Our Nation’s First Digital Count.”